TRACIR Financial Services logo

 Frequently Asked Questions

-Is TRACIR Financial Services legitimate?
+What services does TRACIR Financial Services offer?

-Doctor's Verdict on TRACIR Financial Services
+Research Note on TRACIR Financial Services

-Tracir Financial Services is best for automobile dealers seeking to serve credit-challenged customers through indirect financing partnerships, and for those customers who have been rejected by conventional lenders.
+Tracir Financial Services is profile signals for automobile dealers seeking to serve credit-challenged customers through indirect financing partnerships, and for those customers who have been rejected by conventional lenders.
 The main caveat is that this is not a direct consumer lender—financing is only available through affiliated dealerships—and as a subprime auto lender, borrowers will face higher rates and stricter terms than prime borrowers.

 • Automobile dealers seeking reliable subprime financing options for their credit-challenged customers